Alexandru-S/portfolio-nextjs/README.md

 ```bash
 pnpm dev
 ```
-The website should be available at [localhost:3000](localhost:3000)
+The app can be accessed locally at [localhost:3000](localhost:3000)

 ### Linting the code